devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 Before you can start the hack, you will also need to apply for access to Azure OpenAI as it is currently in high-demand.

 An Azure subscription is necessary to [apply for Azure OpenAI access](https://aka.ms/oaiapply).
 We recommend applying as early as possible as processing times will vary, sometimes taking more than several business days.

+### Setup Codespace

+You will need to setup your codespace in order to view all the challenge descriptions, Jupyter Notebook files, and other needed files for this event.
+Here are the steps you will need to follow:

+1. Your coach will provide you with the Github Repo for this hack.
+Please open this link and sign in with your personal Github account.
+Note: Make sure you do not sign in with your enterprise managed Github account.

+2. Once you are signed in, click on the green "Code" button.
+Then click on "Codespaces".
+You should be able to click on the three dots.
+Then press "+ New with options".
+You can keep the default config and just ensure that the Machine Type is 2-core.
+Finally, hit "Create codespace".

+3. You should be able to view your codespace.
+Enter in the following command in the terminal: `pip install -r requirements.txt`.
+This should successfully install all the libraries you need.

+4. Fill out your .env file with the Azure resource credentials.
+You can fill the values in this file as you go through the challenges.

+5. You are ready to run the Jupyter Notebook files, hooray!

 ### Setup Jupyter Notebook Environment